oanda/apidocs/sections/getting_started.md

 # Getting Started Guide

-This guide demonstrates different types of requests available through the API, along with examples and sample code of working projects written in various languages.
+There are three main things you can do with the REST api:

+1. Get real time currency prices
+1. Get historical currency prices and charts
+1. Trade currencies, metals, and CFDs on OANDA forex trading accounts

 Get real-time currency prices
 -----------------------------

-Currencies, metals, and CFD prices are sometimes published multiple times per second.
-When you ask for a price, the OANDA API will respond within milliseconds.
+Currencies, metals, and CFD prices change multiple times per second.
+To get a price, specify the instrument name you want to retrieve.

 #### Example
 Get the current price of EUR/USD